 - On the Linux machine, install PXELINUX.

 PXELINUX is included in the Syslinux package.
 Extract the files, locate the pxelinux.0 file, and copy it to the /tftpboot directory on your TFTP server.

 - Configure the DHCP server to send the following information to each client host:

-The name of your initial boot file.
-This is pxelinux.0.
+- The name of your initial boot file, pxelinux.0

 - Copy the contents of the ESXi installer image to the /var/lib/tftpboot directory on the TFTP server.